Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

 Although there remains discussion in Finland about the return of the ceded territories, including Karelia and other areas, both Russia and Finland have officially stated there is no open territorial dispute.

 So, it looks like for the foreseeable future, Finns are going to have to continue through Norway to reach the Arctic Sea.

 If you have ever wondered how people or wildlife survive in such extreme temperatures, why the indigenous Sami people are distinctively different from other ethnic groups or what environmental changes global warming will bring to the region in the future – this is the place to go!

-Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland and while many Finnish families bake it at home, you can also stop by Café & Bar Koti in Rovaniemi to try this iconic duo.
-A modern hostel café with an easy-going atmosphere, Café & Bar Koti is perfect for a rainy afternoon, chatting with other travelers – or enjoying the frequent array of social events held here…
+Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland.
+While many Finnish families bake it at home, you can also stop by Café & Bar Koti in Rovaniemi to try this iconic duo.
+A modern hostel café with an easy-going atmosphere, Café & Bar Koti is perfect for a rainy afternoon, chatting with other travelers – or enjoying the frequent array of social events held here.